-Depending on the lineBreak (no. 105404) machine parameter, the TNC displays comments that can no longer be completely displayed on the screen on several lines, or the >> character appears on the screen.
+Depending on the machine parameter lineBreak (no. 105404), the TNC displays comments that can no longer be shown entirely on the screen, shows these in several lines or the character >> appears on the screen.

-The last character in a comment block must not have any tilde (~).
+The last character in a comment block must not have any tilde(~).